Skip to main content

 “But why are you here?”
 He asked again.
 He did not expect Meera to wait for him.
 Meera smiled.

 “The wedding was too much to see.
 The frenzy and overspending, the gaudy show-off and dowry, everything made me want to scream and protest.
 The world there seemed too removed from reality.
 They have the privilege to turn a blind eye to fellow human beings suffering every day.
-I could not… But the leader knows I am at Chottogram, he would send me any information at the house or look for me here.
+I could not… But the leader knows I am at Chottogram, he would send me any information to the house or look for me here.
 So… I remembered you gave me the keys.”
 She smiled sheepishly.
 Kabir eyed her.

 “I gave you the key to take my things in case I did not return.”
-He raised his eyebrows amused.
+He raised his eyebrows, amused.
 “You have made this into your home.”

 “Very well, get freshened up.
 I will cook something quickly.”
 She surprised him.

 “Great, I am starving.”
 He smiled back at her as she rushed to the kitchen.
 Kabir could now see her sarees on the Alna and her bangles on the shelf.
 He took a Gamcha hanging from a hook and made his way to the washroom with a smile on his face.
-He wanted to tell Meera everything that happened and what he witnessed but he knew better than to divulge information that could land her in trouble.
+He wanted to tell Meera everything that happened and what he witnessed, but he knew better than to divulge information that could land her in trouble.
 Unless the leader said so, he was not supposed to speak his mind.

 Adam Jones was stunned when Nithercot’s mistress told him Mohini had not lived in Metia Bruz for a long time.